hauptmech/odio_urdf/README.md

 ```

+### Extending odio_urdf with new elements

+It's easy to add new elements and monkey patch the existing ones in an ad-hoc manner.

+See `tests/new_elements_how_to.py`

 ---
 This is a work in progress with a few rough edges.
 Please file issues if you see
 an opportunity for improvement.
 (Or even better, pull requests)